Modified Barium Swallow

-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+- Take your medicine as directed.
+Contact your primary healthcare provider (PHP) if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Eat healthy foods:
+Eat a variety of healthy foods:

-- You have a feeling of being too full or bloated.
+- You feel too full or bloated.

 - You have a fever.

-- You have questions or concerns about your procedure, condition, or care.
+- You have questions or concerns about your condition or care.

 - Your abdomen becomes tender and hard.

-- Your vomit (throw up) has blood or bile in it.
+- Your vomit has blood or bile in it.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.